-The success or failure of Active Travel (AT) schemes relies on a robust understanding of how they are performing, and how they are likely to perform in the future as user numbers grow and travel behaviours change, across all classes.
-Poorly monitored and managed schemes not only create immediate safety issues; they lead to costly AT infrastructure being removed, and important new schemes mothballed – often without supporting evidence or understanding of real-world data on the actual situation and issues.
+The success of active travel schemes relies on a robust understanding of how they are performing, and how they are likely to continue functioning as user numbers grow and travel behaviours change.
+Poorly monitored and managed schemes not only create immediate safety issues, they can lead to the removal of costly active transport infrastructure being removed and mothballing of important new schemes.

-Object Recognition and modelling using Artificial Intelligence is providing Urban Planners, Traffic Planners, and Active Transport managers critical insights on the types and volumes of users, and how they behave, interact, and respond to each other and their changing environment; in real-time, and with exceptional accuracy.
+Object recognition and modelling using artificial intelligence (AI) is giving urban planners, traffic planners and active transport managers critical insight to the types and volumes of users, and and understanding of how they behave and respond to each other and their changing environment.
+This information is available in real-time and with exceptional accuracy.

-Bicycle Network’s Artificial Intelligence Road Surveys (AIRS) methodology, in collaboration with VivaCity Labs AI powered sensors, is providing continuous, anonymised collection of behavioural data and hyper-accurate classified counts on all road user classes including vehicles, pedestrians, cyclists, and other micromobility modes.
-A variety of results can be analysed, including road-user volumes, path tracing and user speed results.
+Bicycle Network’s Artificial Intelligence Road Surveys (AIRS) methodology, in collaboration with VivaCity Labs, is providing continuous, anonymised collection of behavioural data and hyper-accurate classified counts on all road user classes, including vehicles, pedestrians, cyclists and other micromobility modes.
+A variety of results can be analysed, including road-user volumes, path tracing and user speeds.

-In February 2022, an e-scooter share scheme in the city introduced 1,500 e-scooters to the City’s transport network.
-City of Port Phillip planners are gaining critical insights into behaviours, traffic flow, and the potential locations of conflict between bike riders, micromobility users and pedestrians, road vehicles, and other road users to ultimately make decisions to improve the safety of these roads.
+In February 2022, an e-scooter share scheme introduced 1,500 e-scooters to the City of Port Phillip's transport network.
+City planners are gaining critical insights to behaviours, traffic flow and locations of potential conflict between bike riders, micromobility users and pedestrians, road vehicles, and other road users.
+The information will inform future decisions to improve safety on these roads.

-AIRS has been successfully utilised in collaborative projects with Bundaberg Regional Council, City of Yarra, Department of Transport (Victoria) and City of Melbourne, with an expanding network of local governments and transport groups finding use in the rich data attained through these survey methods.
+AIRS has been successfully used in collaborative projects with Bundaberg Regional Council, City of Yarra, Department of Transport (Victoria) and City of Melbourne, with an expanding network of local governments and transport groups benefitting from the rich data attained through these survey methods.